Random Things I Have Learned from Motherhood

 Once you have a second baby, you suddenly feel more confident about your mothering skills.

-matter how much you babyproof everything, babies will find a way to put something in their mouth that they aren't supposed to.
+No matter how much you babyproof everything, babies will find a way to put something in their mouth that they aren't supposed to.

 Things that seemed normal everyday tasks before suddenly become sacred (Hot showers, coffee, sleep)